lsst-ts/tssw_developer_guide/doc/work_management/jira.rst

 * Keep commitment to approximately 8 story points (2 weeks).

     * Each sprint assumes 2 story points for meetings and other administrative tasks.
+    * See :ref:`task-process` for details regarding story point computation.

 Daily Standup